polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

 When we are at position `i`, we are pointing at identifier `X` of the previous section.
-To remove loops crossing at `X`, we have to find the latest occurrence of `X`, which is done in the sub-`while` in lines 9 to 13.
+To remove loops crossing at `X`, we have to find the latest occurrence of `X`, which is done in the `while` in lines 9 to 13.
 At the end of this loop, `i` will be the index of the last occurrence of `X` in the `input_path` sequence.

-As we saw in the previous section, we can at this point include the element in the `output_path` (line 14) and move on to look for other loops starting from the following position (line 15, increasing `i` by 1).
+As we saw in the previous section, we can at this point include this last element in the `output_path` (line 14) and move on to look for other loops starting from the following position (line 15, increasing `i` by 1).

 It's easy to see that moving incrementally from the beginning of the `input_sequence` guarantees that the identifier `input_path[i]` in lines 9